prosvita/QIRIMTATARTILI/text/ernest_heminguey/__kilimancaro_qarları/_part/ernest_heminguey__kilimancaro_qarları_part_3.en.md

 Too tired.

-He was going to sleep a little while.
+He was going to get some sleep.

 He lay still and death was not there.

-It must have gone around another street.
+She must have turned down another street.

 It went in pairs, on bicycles, and moved absolutely silently on the pavements.